Skip to Content

 From Oia, we cruised past the island’s craggy brown and white rocks to swim at a red sand beach.

-For lunch, the crew barbecued huge shrimp and mussels, serving that with Greek salad featuring Santorini’s sweet juicy cherry tomatoes and unlimited goblets of wine.
+For lunch, the crew barbecued huge shrimp and mussels.
+They were served with Greek salad featuring Santorini’s sweet juicy cherry tomatoes.

-We ended the day jumping off the boat to swim to underwater hot springs gushing up by the uninhabited lava islet of Nea Kameni.
+We ended the day by jumping off the boat to swim at underwater hot springs, gushing up by the uninhabited lava islet of Nea Kameni.
+A unique experience, for sure!

 The water was actually only luke-warm, but it was fun to slather on the red-brown sulphuric mud (said to be good for the skin).